 Fuel Surcharge Index

-Fuel is one of the most expensive components of trucking transportation, and a fuel surcharge allows companies to limit risk without having to raise prices across the board.
-Even when national fuel prices dip, many industries — taxi services, airlines, delivery companies, etc. — need to continue charging fuel surcharge rates for various reasons:
+Because fuel is one of the most expensive components of trucking transportation, a fuel surcharge is applied to help cover operating costs.
+Even when national fuel prices dip, many industries — taxi services, airlines, delivery companies, etc. — need to continue charging fuel surcharges for two main reasons:

-The fuel surcharge will be shown as a separate entry on our freight bill and will be applied to all line-haul charges, with applicable discounts, but not to special service charges.
+The fuel surcharge is shown as a separate entry on our freight bill and is applied to all line-haul charges, with applicable discounts, but not to special service charges.